 Bear in mind that they won’t always have the answer to all your questions but they will listen to you.
 When they don’t know themselves, they will be able to direct you to the most appropriate team in the School.

 Academic mentoring: a message from an academic mentor

 Video message from Paulette Annon

 You will get the most from your Academic Mentor if you are able to build a good relationship with them.
 This means both Mentors and Mentees should take their responsibilities seriously.

 - Provide students with academic guidance and feedback on students’ progress and performance, and discuss any academic challenges they may experience.

 - Provide pastoral guidance on non-academic issues and refer students, as necessary, to the appropriate support services within the School.

 - Implement the provisions outlined in Inclusion Plans for students with long-term medical conditions, specific learning differences and/or disabilities in liaison with the School’s Disability and Wellbeing Service.

-- Students will be invited to meet their Academic Mentor at least twice during each of the Michaelmas and Lent terms.
+- Students will be invited to meet their Academic Mentor at least twice during each of the Autumn and Winter terms.
 These meetings may take the form of 1-2-1 sessions or small group gatherings, so that mentees can meet one another and discuss issues of mutual interest.

 - Comment on and provide general assessment of students’ progression on their termly class reports via LSE for You.